QuantEcon/book-networks-public/code_book/ch_production.md

 ### Propagation of demand shocks via backward linkages

-We begin by generating a demand shock vector d.
+We begin by generating a demand shock vector $d$.

 ```{code-cell}
 N = len(A)